TraeDungy/RoyaltyX/README.md

 - **Subscription Management**: Flexible pricing plans that grow with your business
 - **Multi-Platform Integration**: Connect with major platforms and services
 - **Professional Reporting**: Generate detailed reports for tax purposes and business planning
+- **Invoice Management**: Automated invoice generation with multi-currency and tax handling

 ### 🎨 Perfect For: